AnLoMinus/Studies/Udemy/Personal Development/Personal Productivity/Time Management/The Art of Effective Time Management - Get More Done/README.md

 - Relaxation and Vacation

 # 14 - 4D Principle
+- Desire
+  - An intense, burning desire to control your time to archive maximum effectiveness

+- Decision
+  - Make a clear and firm decision that you are going to practice good time management till it becomes a habit

+- Discipline
+  - Discipline yourself to make it a lifelong practice

+- Determination
+  - Be willing to persist in the midst of all the difficulties untill you become an effective time manager

 # Summary and Conclusion
 - Develop a personal sense of time